Cami-Jahr/CallyBot/README.md

 ## Coding Description
 In this project, the chosen coding convention is PEP 8 for the Python Code.
-Further detailed information can be found [here](https://www.python.org/dev/peps/pep-0008/#introduction). <br /><br />
+Further detailed information can be found [here](https://www.python.org/dev/peps/pep-0008/#introduction).
+The Python code is written in Python 3.5. <br /><br />
 The files does the following tasks:
 *	**callybot_database.py** - Handles all communication with the database.
 *	**dummy_main.py** - Manual testing file.
 Initializes a local dummy server.
 This server neither connects to Facebook nor initializes interrupts.
 Text can be written into the console as if written from a user to the local code version, and the reply is sent to the chosen user id in the file.